James-Dyer/cse108-final/outline.md

 UI: a “Assignment Summary” page with clear instructions, not chat bubbles.

-### Step 4: Concept breakdown
+### Step 4: Learning objectives
 the student clicks the "Let's get started!" button or something similar, a fun animation plays, and...

-The system identifies relevant CS topics.
+The system identifies relevant CS topics and frames them as learning objectives.
-For each concept, it generates a mini-lesson card with:
+For each objective, it generates a mini-lesson card with:
 - Short explanation
 - Simple example
 - Common mistakes (optional)

-UI: a Concepts page with cards you can open to read (modal style)
+UI: a Learning Objectives page with cards you can open to read (modal style)

 ### Step 5: Guided coding workspace